 Flip (Philip) Holsinger is an American photojournalist and proud follower of the Gonzo tradition.
-Holsinger’s work is primarily displayed in mixed-media, immersive exhibitions, in original books, and in the form of an online digital dispatch (which is where you are reading this.
-The dispatches being, originally, a private reporting of his his day to day movements and impressions from the field for his daughter).
-Holsinger has worked as a high school math instructor, lobster boat sternman, short order cook, and sailor.
+Holsinger’s work is primarily displayed in mixed-media, immersive exhibitions, in original books, and in the form of an online digital dispatch (which is where you are reading this).
+He has just begun a year-long project to document The Heart of Nashville.

 He is the author of three books of photojournalism: The Hands of the Prime Minister: An Illustrated Conversation with Haiti’s Longest Serving Head of Government (with foreword by Sean Penn: release date: 10 October, 2017: P.Q.
 Blackwell, Auckland, New Zealand.
 Hard bound with dust jacket, 150 pages); A Tourist of Saints: A Photo Graphic Journal of Haiti (with afterword by Petra Nemcova: 2014: Henri Deschamps, Port-au-Prince, Haiti.
 Perfect bound, 300 pages); Unembraced: Photographic Dispatches (2010: Self Published.
 Perfect bound, 80 pages); and a collection of poetry: Winter Fragments: Selected Poems (2014: Self Published.
 Perfect bound, 120 pages).